miniexact/miniexact/README.md

 To run the tool, call `xccsolve` like this:

 ```
-./xccsolve --solve -x ./input-file-name
+./xccsolve -x ./input-file-name
 ```

-The `--solve` parameter enables solving a problem and prints the indices to the options to standard out after finding a solution.

 The `-x` selects algorithm X for solving.

-Other options, output formats and algorithms will be added in the future.
+Others are available too, see `--help`.

+To directly print the selected options, use `-p`.

+To enumerate all possible solutions, use `-e`.

+## Performance

+This is the second implementation of Knuth's algorithms I did, this one seems to be around 30% faster than the last one.
+This mostly goes back to more inlining potential and a better parser it seems.
+More potential may still lie in-between!

+Use the algorithm with the littlest possible features!
+This way, the most speed-ups are possible.
+Pre-processing may also be happening in the future.